Fudoshin2596/Instagram_Bot/README.md

 # Instagram_Bot

-A both that will log onto your account and like all of the photos of a target user.
+A bot that will log onto your account and like all of the photos of a target user.